JacKeTUs/simagic-ff/README.md

 ## Known issues with the driver

-1. If you use `WheelCheck.exe` (iRacing .exe to check FFB on the wheel), it sends some bizare parameters (like 2147483647 in saturation coefficient) to driver - and hid-core rejects it with kernel warning.
-It does not happening in games, and it's unclear if it is a bug in firmware, or we need to fix pidff driver for it.
+1. ~~If you use `WheelCheck.exe` (iRacing .exe to check FFB on the wheel), it sends some bizare parameters (like 2147483647 in saturation coefficient) to driver - and hid-core rejects it with kernel warning.
+It does not happening in games, and it's unclear if it is a bug in firmware, or we need to fix pidff driver for it.~~ Fixed - it was unclamped PID_LOOP_COUNT, bug in pidff.
 2. Force Feedback clipping.
 Output queue could become full, and your kernel log will fill up with `output queue full` messages.
+I could reproduce it with spamming `WheelCheck.exe` parameters, i did not see it in games at all (maybe time will tell).
 3. Firmware update does not work.
 Please use Windows machine or Windows VM for any firmware updates
 4. Wheel firmware update does not work.
 Please use Windows machine or Windows VM for any firmware updates